AGolubnichenko/agp-font-awesome-collection/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: trunk

-The plugin allows to use "Font Awesome" icons into WordPress theme and also has some useful features for work with "Font Awesome" icons
+Allows to use "Font Awesome" icons into WordPress theme and also has some useful features for work with "Font Awesome" icons

 == Description ==